DenmarkOfficial Name: Kingdom of Denmark

 - Conscription periods vary from four to 12 months, according to specialization.

-- Check with local authorities before attempting to extract or export any of these materials.
+- Greenland has strict laws regarding removal of natural resources, including any precious and semi-precious metals, stones, and gemstones.
+Check with local authorities before attempting to extract or export any of these materials.

 Cruise Ship Travel: If you are considering travel on cruise ships near Greenland, you should:

-- Be aware that search and rescue capabilities are limited due to limited capacity and long distances between populated areas.
+- Be aware that search and rescue capabilities are restricted due to limited capacity and long distances between populated areas.

 - Check the operational records and the experience of captains and crews operating vessels in Arctic waters when selecting cruises off the shores of Greenland.

 Greenland by land: Greenland’s landscape is vast and remote.
-Periods of darkness, extreme temperatures, and the potential for fast-changing weather is a common occurrence.
+Periods of darkness, extreme temperatures, and fast-changing weather are common.

 - You should use experienced guides.